rtelles64/udacity_autodeploy_project/README.md

 > Some AWS-related jobs may take a while to complete.
 If a job takes too long, it could cause a timeout.
 If this is the case, just restart the job and keep your fingers crossed for faster network traffic.
 If this happens often, you might consider [increasing the job timeout](https://support.circleci.com/hc/en-us/articles/360007188574-Build-has-hit-timeout-limit).

 ### 1. Infrastructure Phrase

+Setting up servers and infrastructure involves many moving parts and points of failure.
+UdaPeople has adopted the IaC philosophy so that the team never has to worry about a missed deployment checklist item.

+In this phase, we add Circle CI jobs that execute Cloud Formation templates that create infrastructure as well as jobs that execute Ansible Playbooks to configure that newly created infrastructure.